Guide

 Depreciation gets added back to your cash flow because it's a non-cash expense.

-While depreciation reduces your net income on the income statement, no money actually leaves your business.
+While depreciation reduces your net income on the income statement, your cash stays in your business.
 On the cash flow statement, this amount is added back to show your true cash position.
-For example, CPA Canada's 2023 cash flow statement shows an adjustment of $1,435 (in thousands) for amortization to reconcile net income to cash flow.

 Example: Balance sheet for accumulated depreciation